Factory Seconds and Samples

 Grade 1:

-- Stitching irregularities – such as small dips in the sewing lines from manually turning uppers through sewing machines.
-These may be present in 2-3 areas minimum of the pair, not per boot, in order to be marked as such.
+- Stitching irregularities – such as multiple small dips in the sewing lines from manually turning uppers through sewing machines.
+These may be present in a few areas of the pair, not per boot, in order to be marked as such.
+Due to the manual nature of making this type of product, there may sometimes be a small stitching irregularity on a first quality boot too depending.
+The difference is a second quality boot would have multiple instances of these.

 - Leather color either being slightly lighter or darker than what is pictured on the website or social media.